How to Report a Doctor For Medical Negligence – UK Guide

 - Report A Doctor To The NHS Ombudsman For Negligence

-- How Do I Report A Doctor For Medical Negligence To The General Medical Council?
+- Reporting A Doctor To The General Medical Council

 Cases of a doctor acting negligently can occur in a GP practice or a hospital.
 Both a general practitioner and a physician working in internal medicine can be reported for negligence.
 Sometimes a patient will be unhappy with their treatment and report a doctor for negligence.